 59. Digital badge or certificate fundraiser

-Works best as an add-on incentive.
+Provide custom digital badges or certificates after donation.
+Works well as an add-on incentive.

 60. Donation-based compliment campaign